Michael Billington (actor): Film

+His other film credits included Alfred the Great (1969) and KGB: The Secret War (1985).

+007

 He was screen-tested for the role of James Bond more than any other actor, and was said to have been Albert R. Broccoli's first choice had Roger Moore not been available (see: 1981's For Your Eyes Only).
 Billington did a photo shoot for On Her Majesty's Secret Service, and met the film's director Peter Hunt.
 He was also screen-tested for Live and Let Die (1973), Moonraker (1979) and Octopussy (1983).
 His one Bond screen appearance was in the pre-title sequence of 1977's The Spy Who Loved Me, playing Agent XXX's ill-fated lover, Sergei Barsov.
-His other film credits included Alfred the Great (1969) and KGB: The Secret War (1985).

-Personal life
+Personal life and death

+He was the partner of Barbara Broccoli, daughter of the Bond producer Albert "Cubby" Broccoli, for eight years.

-Billington was married to Katherine Kristoff (1956-1998) from 1988 to 1998.
-They had a son Michael.
+Billington was married to Katherine Kristoff (1956–1998) from 1988 to 1998.
+They had a son, Michael.

-He died of cancer in 2005 at the age of 63.
+Michael Billington died of cancer on 3 June 2005, at the age of 63.